-It should be noted that no “smoking gun” exist here in the book.
+It should be noted that no “smoking gun” exists here in the book.
 If it had, Scott would have certainly been heralded as the person who finally revealed the truth.
-Instead, the book is a thorough examination of everything that happened that night, the following investigations and a look at the lives of Tupac, Suge Knight and Christopher “The Notorious B.I.G.”
-Wallace (1972-1997) whose death on March 9, 1997 seemed to indicate that it was open season on rappers.
-Interestingly, I found that although I have followed the Shakur case since the shooting, there were a few things that I learned here which I had not previously known.
-Further, Scott does not subscribe to any conspiracy theories, thus removing any trace of bias or insanity in the book.
-She is simply the investigative reporter, relaying to the reader what she has discovered.
+Instead, the book is a thorough and chronology of the events that night, the subsequent investigation, and the relevant murder of rapper Christopher “The Notorious B.I.G.”
+Wallace (1972-1997), whose death on March 9, 1997, seemed to indicate that it was open season on rappers.
+Interestingly, I found that although I have followed the Shakur case since the shooting, there were things that I learned here that I had not previously known.
+Further, Scott does not subscribe to any conspiracy theories, thus removing any trace of bias in the book.
+She is the investigative reporter relaying to the reader what she discovered.